Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D

-It means, the range of $F$ is indeed $\xR^+$ and based on the injectivity part of the proof the preimage is precisely $\chi_q$.
-As F is injective and surjective we conclude that it must be \emph{one-to-one and onto}.
-This means, the global equation has a unique solution among smooth curves for any positive $c_1$ and $c_2$.
+\begin{proof}[Proof of Theorem \ref{thm2}] As $M$ is injective and surjective we conclude that it must be \emph{one-to-one and onto}.
+This means,that the nonlocal equation in (\ref{eq:steady_state}) produces a unique, compact solution among smooth curves for any positive $c_1$ and $c_2$. \end{proof}

-Practical application of the results presented here and comparison of predicted steady state curves against observable shapes in nature will be carried out in a separate paper.